 New businesses were in the service sector rather than manufacturing.
-Begg’s pianos and publisher A. H. Reed both became national companies in the mid-20th century.
-John McIndoe expanded from printing to publishing in the 1970s and Arthur Barnett’s department store, opened in 1903, was still running a century later.
-Joe Brown ran a nationwide entertainment business in the post-Second World War years.
+Begg’s pianos and publisher A. H. Reed became national companies in the mid-20th century.
+John McIndoe expanded from printing to publishing in the 1970s and Arthur Barnett’s department store, opened in 1903, was still running more than a century later.
+Joe Brown established a nationwide entertainment business after the Second World War.

-In the 2010s New Zealand's largest gold-mining enterprise was the opencast Macraes mine outside Palmerston.
+In the 2010s New Zealand's largest gold-mining enterprise was the opencast Macraes mine near Palmerston.
 Between 2009 and 2013, 939,000 ounces of gold was mined there – by comparison, the peak annual volume in 1863, at the height of the gold rush, was 601,000 ounces.
 Production in 2013 was 198,000 ounces (around 5,600 kilograms).
-Macraes is owned by OceanaGold, a Melbourne-based company that also owns mines in Reefton on the West Coast, and in the Philippines.
+Macraes is owned by OceanaGold, a Melbourne-based company that also owns mines at Waihī, and in the Philippines and the United States.

 After the Second World War the province was shaped by big projects – electric power stations on the Waitaki and Clutha rivers, and a container terminal at Port Chalmers.
 More recent projects faced opponents concerned about harm to the environment.

 The Clyde dam and power station proceeded – but the proposed aluminium smelter at Aramoana near Dunedin, to use electricity from the Clyde station, did not.
 Nor did further schemes for the Clutha and Waitaki rivers in the 1990s and 2000s.